Mont Valier: Climbing

 The normal route, in summer, starts from the Refuge des Estagnous and travels to the Col Faustin before ascending the broad South face.
 This is the easiest route, although it is still challenging.
 The other principal route to the summit is via the Arête des Antiques and involves rock climbing along an exposed ridge.
 The east face and its famous "Trou Noir", (black hole), first climbed by Louis Audoubert in 1971, is rarely ascended.
 The classic ascent in winter is via the Couloir Faustin; it is a long outing mostly on snow (AD).

 History

 During World War II, an escape route from Saint-Girons to Esterri d'Àneu in Catalonia crossed Mont Valier.
 The "Path to Freedom" – the name given in 1994 to the hiking trail that follows the course – enabled the evacuation of 782 people between 1940 and 1944 and remained operational despite increased surveillance by the Germans from 1943.
 The route was operational until the end of the war.

+On August 18, 2023, French general Jean-Louis Georgelin fell to his death while hiking on Mont Valier, at an altitude of 2650 m.